Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 The theme of the sonnet is tender and touching.
 The poet here anticipates the time when he will have physical decay and decline leading to his death.
 In a gloomy and pensive mood, he anticipates how the ravages of time will mark him and doom him in his age which is to come in no time.

 But this depressing thought of the poet is lightened by his firm faith in the consolatory and restorative power of love.
 The poet rises above his mental depression and despondency as he realizes that the love of his friend will grow stronger with the gradual decay of his body.
-The poem, thus, presents along with the poet’s personal despondency in his age, his ardent faith in the restorative effect of love.
+The poem, thus, presents the poet’s personal despondency in his age, and his ardent faith in the restorative effect of love.

 Pessimism is not the only theme of the poem.
 The poet’s outlook bears antithetical elements; his pessimism is counterbalanced by his optimistic idealization of love.
 He feels quite confident of the greater love of his friend with the decline of his health.
 He asserts that his friend will be led to love him more because he will pass away ere long – “To love that well, which thou must leave ere long.”
 This is the characteristic Shakespearean faith in the power of love heard in many of his sonnets.